arm-ser/house-of-cards/hardware-and-software/laptop-and-pc/Jack-of-Diamonds.md

-This file contains documentation and information about the  **DELL Inspiron** Laptop used in my home lab.
+This file contains documentation and information about the  **MeLE Mini PC** Laptop used in my home lab.

 ## Hardware